michaelkornblum/soda-fountain/src/posts/work-in-progress.md

 - Create an About page.
 - Add contact information.
 - Create a finished Archive page.
-- Add SVGs to the navigation area.
+- Add meta information to article pages
 - Clean up the CSS.

 For the time being, this is my "to do list."
 I suspect that as I complete one task, others will start to rear their heads.
 These in turn will also need to be documented and resolved.
 But for now, this is what I have.